clcr/pyeo/README.md

 ## Installation Test Steps

+To learn about how to install PyEO, the easiest way is to apply for a free account on [SEPAL](https://sepal.io), and to follow the SEPAL tutorial notebooks indicated at the top of this file.

-You can test your installation with by typing the following in Bash/Terminal/Anaconda Prompt:
+You can test your installation by typing the following in Bash/Terminal/Anaconda Prompt:
 ```bash
 python
 ```